 Don’t use the super processed stuff that’s full of hydrogenated oils, sugar, and other ingredients.
 You don’t need that stuff in your body.
 Keep it simple.
 You can even make your own peanut butter pretty quickly with a food processor.

 Coconut aminos is a sauce made from coconuts.
 It’s salty like soy sauce (although not quite as salty), and slightly sweet.
 We love using coconut aminos in our Asian food recipes.
 And as the name suggests, there are a lot of amino acids in coconut aminos which are essential to good health.

 You can typically find coconut aminos in your local health food store, or online.
 The most convenient way to buy them is online though.
 Here’s the kind we use (and LOVE).

 Peanut sauce sweetened with honey

 This sauce is lightly sweetened with honey.
-You can use a different sweetener if you’d rather, but I’d recommend honey, maple syrup, or molasses so you don’t get a gritty texture.
+You can use a different sweetener if you’d rather, but I’d recommend honey, maple syrup, or molasses so you don’t get a gritty texture from granular sweeteners.

 HOW TO MAKE Peanut DIpping Sauce

 This recipe is easy to make.
 Just throw everything in your food processor and turn it on until combined.
 Add more water if you want it to be a thinner consistency.

 You can use this sauce on stir fry, or poured over some noodles (veggie noodles, rice noodles, wheat noodles, or any other kind of noodle you can think of).
 Use it as a dipping sauce for some homemade egg rolls.
 Yumm.
 So many options!